HiFi: Innuos Zen Mini MKIII Review with Phoenix USB Re-Clocker and LSPU.

 The Bluesound going into my DAC via a Nordost Heimdall COAX (can’t use USB with the Bluesound) gives off a big large sound with a wide soundstage and a warm leaning sound.
 It sounds great and again, is a streamer for almost all of us, meaning most will never need more than this.
 It has rhythm and pace and allows the DAC in my Rossi to do its job all while providing a great app to control it all.

 That is what it is all about after all isn’t it?
 Getting the bits to the DAC?
-Well, yes but between the Bluesound Node, the Sonos Connect and the Zen Mini MKIII each of them sounded different and not by a small margin.
+Well, yes but between the Bluesound Node, the Sonos Connect and the Zen Mini MKIII each of them sounded different.

 Before I get more into the details of that let me back up a little and talk about what the Zen Mini MKIII actually is.